 Under Linux (or any Unix-style operating system), it is easy to make a Python script executable.
-You simply add a "shebang" line at the top of the script:
+You simply add a

 #! /usr/bin/python